clarence-ck/PRML-Project-Blood-Donation/MLOps_Deployment_Guide.md

 # MLOps & Deployment Guide

-This document describes how the trained donor-return model is packaged as a Docker image, exposed via a FastAPI application, deployed to AWS Lambda behind an HTTP API, and wired into a CI/CD workflow.
+This document walks through how the trained donor-return model is packaged as a Docker image, exposed via a FastAPI application, deployed to AWS Lambda behind an HTTP API Gateway, and wired into a Terraform-driven infrastructure plus CI/CD workflow.

-The focus here is on **serving and deployment**, not on model training (which is covered in the main README and ML_Pipeline_workflow docs).
+The focus here is on **serving and deployment**, not on model training (see the main README and ML_Pipeline_workflow docs for that portion).

 At a glance, this guide covers:

 - **Model packaging** – FastAPI service, model artifact, and dependencies bundled into a Lambda-compatible Docker image.
-- **Infrastructure** – Terraform-managed AWS resources (ECR, Lambda, HTTP API Gateway).
+- **Infrastructure-as-code** – Terraform-managed AWS services (ECR, IAM, Lambda, HTTP API Gateway, outputs).
 - **CI/CD** – GitHub Actions workflow that runs tests, validates infra, and updates the Lambda image when core files change.
-- **Runtime behavior** – A single Lambda function exposing `/health` and `/predict` endpoints via HTTP API.
+- **Runtime behavior** – A single Lambda function exposing `/health` and `/predict` endpoints through HTTP API Gateway.

 ---